UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 should do the trick\!
 Let’s use our chaining technique for this as well.

 Here are the steps we are following to get our eventual plot.
-\- We create a grouby object and calculate the mean for each column in the dataframe.
+\- We create a groupby object and calculate the mean for each column in the dataframe.
-\- Next we take the single column we are interested in using `.loc[]`.
+\- Next, we take the single column we are interested in using `.loc[]`.
 \- Our last action is the plot everything using `.plot.bar()`.

 We are going to save our plot as an object named `sugar_plot`.
 Notes: